mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

   Take note of how we are rotating the object here.
 Get a feel for what this does (remember "transform" without a reference before it refers to the object the script is attached to).
 This Rotate function is manipulating the object's orientation, which can be seen in the Inspector Panel.

+- **b)** Add the ability for the player to also rotate to the left in your code.

+- **c)** In the above image take note for the -1 value.
+This means we want to rotate the object `1 unit` per frame (providing our method is called in then Update function), which, if we are running at 60 FPS, might be a lot of movement.
+In order to make aspects of your game framerate <u>independent</u>, we can multiply the value by **Time.deltaTime**.
+Go ahead and do this.
+Your rotation movement will then move `1 unit` per second, instead of each frame.
+You will use this **EXTENSIVELY** in your games; get used to using it.

+    You may wish to tweak the `-1` and `1` values to increase the speed.

+### Step 4: Hierarchy Behaviour

+## SHOOTING FUNCTIONALITY:

+### Getting Set Up

+### Step 1: Input and Bullet Spawning

+### Step 2: Bullet Force

+### Step 3: Tidying the Scene

+- **a)** if we were to continue firing the cannon for a long period of time our game would crash, because it would run out of memory (too many objects).
+A handy little feature which unity has is the `Destroy()` function, we can use to help clear our scene up.
+Inside your `BulletForce` script, create a new function called `DestroyBullet()` and call it in the `Start()` function.

+- **b)** At the top of your script create a new variable of type `float` with the name `destroyDelay`.

+- **c)** Inside your newly created `DestroyBullet()` function add the following:

+    ```cs
+      Destroy(gameObject, destroyDelay);
+    ```

+- **d)** Select your bullet prefab from the `Project Panel` and modify the `destroyDelay` variable to be how long in seconds you want to wait before the bullet is removed from our scene.
+Give this a test.

+### Additional Tasks

+- **a)** Ensure all public variables are encapsulated within their respective class by using private modifiers and `[SerializeField]`.

+- **b)** Experiment with the techniques we have learned over the past 2 weeks to try and achieve the following:

+  - a.
+The camera should take on a top-down view point which follows the GameObject around (use multiple GameObjects to create a tank).

+  - b.
+Your tank should be able to move backwards and forwards when the up and down arrows are pressed respectively; this should be achieved with physics.

+  - c.
+Your tank should be able to rotate `left/right` with `A/D/LeftArrow/RightArrow`.

+  - d.
+Your tank should fire projectiles when the left mouse button is pressed from a cannon which is mounted on the front.

+  - e.
+Your tank should have a reload system which requires the user to reload the cannon after 3 shots have been fired.

+  - f.
+Take a look at Unity's UI system.
+Have a go at displaying how many bullets the tank has fired in the top-left corner.